This article originally appeared in PSM3 magazine.

 Or so you'd hope.
-What David Cage's games actually tend to provoke is arguments - and none more so than his previous PS3 exclusive,
+What David Cage's games actually tend to provoke is arguments - and none more so than his previous PS3 exclusive, Heavy Rain.
+The question-and-answer session which follows our extensive demo of Beyond is remarkable for the scepticism of some of the questioning.
+There's a palpable sense that some people want to dismantle what they see as smoke and mirrors hiding a lack of interactivity in Quantic Dream's games.

 Clearly well aware of the criticism, Cage spends most of the demo showcasing action-centric sequences.
 In one, Jodie, the angsty teen-on-the-run played by Ellen Page, has been cornered by a SWAT team in a typical small American town.
 But she's not alone: a ghostly being called Aiden has accompanied her since childhood, and he's there to protect her now.
 Using his telekinetic powers, he possesses the cops and turns them against each other, so snipers take potshots at their colleagues, while another has an "accident" with a grenade.